-SPECIAL-STATUS SPECIES BIOLOGY AND LIKELIHOOD OF OCCURRENCE ANALYSIS
+SPECIAL-STATUS SPECIES' BIOLOGY AND LIKELIHOOD-OF-OCCURRENCE ANALYSIS

-The following information provides explanation for conclusions regarding likelihood of occurrence.
-The brief synopses of biology are provided as limited background only, and no attempt is made to compile or summarize all potentially relevant information on the species.
+The following information provides an explanation for conclusions regarding likelihood of occurrence.
+The brief synopses of biology are provided as limited background only, and no attempt has been made to compile or summarize all potentially relevant information on the species.

-This appendix addresses all species with applicable special regulatory or management status that includes the Project study area within their general range and for which grossly appropriate habitat is present on or near the Project study area.
+This appendix addresses all species with applicable special regulatory or management status that includes the study area within their general range and for which grossly appropriate habitat is present in or near the study area.
 Conclusions here are limited to biology, with no reflection of regulatory or management issues.
-For interpretation of this information under applicable laws, regulations and court precedent, see the relevant portion(s) of the report.
-Judgments regarding likelihood of occurrence are based on evaluation of all available biological information regarding regional and local conditions, species biology, available evaluations of the Project study area and vicinity, and professional experience conducting field investigations across California over many years.
+For interpretation of this information under applicable laws, regulations, and court precedent, see the relevant portion(s) of the report.
+Judgments regarding likelihood of occurrence are based on an evaluation of all available biological information regarding regional and local conditions, species' biology, and the study area and vicinity as well as professional experience from conducting field investigations across California over many years.

-Specific factors substantially affect likelihood of occurrence for individual species on any particular study area.
-These factors are relevant at multiple scales, including regionally, locally, and within the Project study area.
-These factors include the presence or absence of many other particular species (e.g., predators, prey), climate, ongoing disturbances, historical land use and other past disturbances such as fire history, surface and subsurface hydrology, soil texture and chemistry, Project study area and habitat size and topology (i.e., shape and fragmentation), past population fluctuations of the species in response to random and nonrandom events, and many other factors, including many not readily visible.
+Specific factors substantially affect likelihood of occurrence for individual species in any particular study area.
+These factors are relevant for multiple scales, including regionally, locally, and within the study area, and involve the presence or absence of particular species (e.g., predators, prey), climate, ongoing disturbances, historical land use, and other past disturbances, which may be related to fire history, surface and subsurface hydrology, soil texture and chemistry, study area and habitat size and topology (i.e., shape and fragmentation), past population fluctuations of the species in response to random and nonrandom events, and many other factors, including many not readily visible.
 Note that some species, including many birds and bats, can occur in multiple roles.
 Thus, likelihood of occurrence, habitat use, and abundance may vary accordingly.
-Where multiple codes are given for a species, underlined codes refer to the likelihood of occurrence in potentially constraining roles (e.g., breeding, as opposed to migration or dispersal, for many state Species of Special Concern birds).
+Where multiple codes are given for a species, underlined codes refer to the likelihood of occurrence in potentially constraining roles (e.g., with respect to birds, breeding, as opposed to migration or dispersal, for many state species of special concern).